Professor Janeen Baxter

 As an ARC Centre of Excellence, the Life Course Centre coordinates people and resources from across organisations and disciplines towards a common research goal.

 The Life Course Centre is administered by the Institute for Social Science Research at The University of Queensland (lead node) and has nodes at The University of Western Australia, The University of Melbourne, and The University of Sydney.

 Our organisational structure manages the wide-ranging functions of the Centre, which include:

-The Centre’s Advisory Committee provides strategic guidance and advocacy for the Centre to ensure its work is grounded in political reality and has a public voice.
-It has an independent Chair, and includes representation from government and non-government organisations.
+The Centre’s Advisory Committee provides strategic guidance and advocacy for the Centre to ensure its work is grounded in real-world context and has a public voice.
+It has an independent Chair and includes representation from government and non-government organisations.

-Mr Tony Nicholson, Executive Director, Brotherhood of St Laurence
+Director, Research and Policy Centre, Brotherhood of St Laurence

 The role of the Executive Committee is to oversee the strategic direction of the Centre, oversee the Centre’s performance against the objectives and agreed on performance targets of the Centre of Excellence scheme, and ensure that the Centre’s resources are allocated effectively to achieve these aims.
 In addition, the Executive Committee acts as the formal authorising committee for the Centre budget, strategic plan, research projects, project and other partnership agreements, and applications for affiliate status.

 The role of the Research Committee is to review the progress of the Centre’s research, and take initiatives to ensure that the Centre’s research is multidisciplinary and cross-nodal, strongly aligned with the Centre’s research programs, and responsive to the needs of partners and opportunities for co-design of new projects with partners.
 The Research Committee recommends projects for Executive approval and advises the Executive where projects are not progressing.
 Representatives from the Chief Investigators, Associate Investigators, Partner Investigators and Research Fellows are appointed annually.